Taormina: Culture and tourism

-Just south of Taormina is the Isola Bella, a nature reserve; and further south, situated beside a bay, is the popular seaside resort of Giardini Naxos.
-Tours of the Capo Sant'Andrea grottos are also available.
+Just south of Taormina is the Isola Bella, a nature reserve; and further south, beside a bay, is the popular seaside resort Giardini Naxos.
+Tours of the Capo Sant'Andrea grottos are available.

-The town of Taormina is perched on a cliff overlooking the Ionian Sea.
+Taormina is on a cliff overlooking the Ionian Sea.
 Besides the ancient Greek theatre, it has many old churches, lively bars, fine restaurants and antique shops.
 The Santuario Madonna della Rocca is one such church.
 Located on the slope above the town, it commands an impressive view of the coast and Mount Etna to the south, and is accessible on foot via the staired path, Salita Castello.
-Taormina is approximately a forty-five-minute drive away from Europe's largest active volcano, Mount Etna.
+Taormina is approximately a 45-minute drive from Europe's largest active volcano, Mount Etna.

+Taormina was visited by multiple famous celebrities, such as the Swedish actress Greta Garbo, German actress Marlene Dietrich and the English actress Elizabeth Taylor.

+Image gallery

 Cultural references

 Taormina inspired the naming of 'Toormina', a suburb of Coffs Harbour, New South Wales, Australia.

-The Cole Porter song "Where is the Life That Late I Led" from the musical Kiss Me, Kate references Taormina.

-A part of the movie The Big Blue (1988) was set and filmed in Taormina, where the main characters take part in the no limits freediving World Championships.
+A part of the film The Big Blue (1988) was set and filmed in Taormina, where the main characters take part in the no limits freediving World Championships.

-The British songwriter Mark Knopfler evokes the town in his song "Lights of Taormina" in his 2015 album Tracker.

-D.H.
-Lawrence signed his poem "Snake" with the word "Taormina"—perhaps the location of his "petty" encounter.

-The American lawyer Gerald D. McLellan set his legal thriller The Bully (2014) between the North End of Boston and Taormina, with very specific place details of the bar called Naxos.

-Season two of The White Lotus, a television comedy-drama, is set in a luxury hotel in Taormina.